jovami/isep-rcomp/doc/sprint1/1181478/README.md

 - It's important to note that all the cabling done on floor one is above the droppable ceiling and below the actual ceiling, and whenever the cables need to drop from the ceiling, a cable raceway is used.

-- .

 - Access point in this floor will be placed on the main hall, between Room E.1.12 and E.1.13.
 A hole need's to be drill in the droppable celling to place the access point there.

 - The router channel is the following(access point), channel 6.
-Although nothing was specified about the materials of the building to make sure the signal of the access point in floor 0 and floor 1 don't interfere with each other we choose different channels for both.
+Justification for this choice is above in floor 0.

 - The rules for the positioning of the outlets and access points are the same as the ones on the floor 0.
       The cooper cables used were the same and there was no need for fiber cables in this floor.